UW Emergency Management

 June 7th: UWEM will be conducting a field-exercise to practice communication and coordination between the Emergency Operations Center (EOC) in UW Tower and the university's two post-earthquake teams trained to investigate building safety after an earthquake.
 The ATC-20 Team is managed out of the Campus Engineering Department and focuses on structural integrity of buildings post-earthquake, while the Pre-Entry Assessment Team (PEAT) is managed out of Environmental Health and Safety (EH&S) and focus entirely on potential HAZMAT concerns.

-June 8th and 9th: UW Emergency Management Staff will be observing and assisting in the active EOCs of our regional partners, including City of Seattle, City of Renton, and King County.
+June 8th and 9th: UW Emergency Management Staff will be observing and assisting in the active EOCs of our regional partners, including City of Seattle, Cities of Mercer Island and Renton, and King County.